Juracy Magalhães: Biography

 He was the son of Joaquim Magalhães and Júlia Montenegro Magalhães.
 Having completed high school at the Lyceum of Ceará, he entered the military career.
 In 1927 he became an aspirant.
 A member of the tenentist movement, at the age of 25 he stood out during the so-called Revolution of 1930, leading a military column that traveled the northeast along the coast, entering the territories of Alagoas, Pernambuco, Sergipe and Bahia.

 His military career was successful.
 In 1933 he reached the rank of Captain; in 1940, that of Major; Lieutenant Colonel in 1945; Colonel in 1950 and General in 1957.

 Despite being born in Ceará, it was in Bahia that he found his definitive address.
 He won a house of friends, in the capital of Bahia, at Monte Serrat – the same one where his son, Juracy Magalhães Júnior, committed suicide.
-Her other son Jutahy Magalhães was also a politician and her grandson Jutahy Magalhães Júnior is a federal deputy.
+His other son Jutahy Magalhães was also a politician and his grandson Jutahy Magalhães Júnior is a federal deputy.

 His political trajectory was greatly benefited by his proximity to the military.
 He held the following positions: senator of the Republic, federal deputy, military attaché and ambassador of Brazil to the United States, Minister of Justice and Foreign Affairs.
 He was also the first President of Petrobras and chaired the Vale do Rio Doce Company.